 Your consumption method plays a crucial role in how long it takes to feel the effects of CBD.
 Inhalation is the most effective delivery method for CBD.

-When smoking CBD hemp, the cannabinoids transition quickly from your lungs to your bloodstream.
+- When smoking CBD hemp buds, cannabinoids transition quickly from your lungs to your bloodstream.
 From there, they are circulated throughout the body, where they can bind to your CB1 receptors.